From GPUs to RRAMs: Distributed In-Memory Primal-Dual Hybrid Gradient Method for Solving Large-Scale Linear Optimization Problem: Theoretical Guarantees

 where $C_0$ depends on the initial distance to the optimal solution and $\delta$ is the noise bound. \end{theorem} \begin{proof} Proof provided in Appendix \ref{subsec:proof-ergodic-pdhg} \end{proof} Theorem~\ref{thm:ergodic-pdhg} establishes the convergence rate for the PDHG algorithm when operating under the defined noise assumptions.
 It shows that the expected primal-dual gap of the averaged iterates decreases as the number of iterations, $K$, increases.
-The convergence bound consists of the standard $\mathcal{O}(1/K)$ rate found in noiseless analysis, plus an additional error term of $\mathcal{O}(1/\sqrt{K})$ that arises from the noise.
+The convergence bound consists of the standard $\mathcal{O}(1/K)$ rate found in noiseless analysis, an error term of $\mathcal{O}(1/\sqrt{K})$ that arises from the noise, and a constant term.